Skip to main content

 About Monte Sole

 Monte Sole is a regional park in Emilia-Romagna, Italy, located in the Apennine hills south of Bologna.
 Established in 1989, the park covers approximately 6,300 hectares of forested mountains and valleys between the Reno and Setta rivers.
-The landscape is one of rounded clay and sandstone hills clothed in oak and chestnut woodland, with grasslands on higher ridges and agricultural terraces in the valleys.
-Monte Sole is distinguished from Italy's other parks by its primary historical significance: this was the site of the Marzabotto massacre of September-October 1944, one of the worst Nazi war crimes in western Europe, when SS troops killed 770 civilians in surrounding villages.
-The park serves as both a nature reserve and a memorial landscape, where ecological conservation and historical remembrance are inseparable aspects of the park's identity.
-The Peace School of Monte Sole, operating within the park, provides education on conflict resolution, human rights, and the lessons of the massacre.
+[1] The landscape is one of rounded clay and sandstone hills clothed in oak and chestnut woodland, with grasslands on higher ridges and agricultural terraces in the valleys.
+Monte Sole is distinguished from Italy's other parks by its primary historical significance: this was the site of the Marzabotto massacre of September–October 1944, one of the worst Nazi war crimes against civilians in western Europe, when SS troops killed 770 civilians in surrounding villages.
+[2] The park serves as both a nature reserve and a memorial landscape, where ecological conservation and historical remembrance are inseparable aspects of the park's identity.
+The Fondazione Scuola di Pace di Monte Sole, founded in 2002, operates an educational centre within the park providing programmes on conflict resolution, human rights, and the lessons of the massacre.
+[3]

 Wildlife Ecosystems